Two Iowa Tax-Related Bills to Watch

 We are anticipating action on this bill in the near future.
 We will keep you posted because this legislation, if enacted, would significantly impact a number of 2018 returns.

 Introduced February 14, House Study Bill 173 would increase funding to the Beginning Farmer Tax Credit program, allowing more landlords to receive the special Iowa tax credit for working with a beginning farmer.
-The House Committee on Agriculture recommended passage of this bill on February 26.

 This new law would increase funding for the Beginning Farmer Tax Credit program from $6 million to $12 million per year.
 Cash rent contracts would yield a 5 percent credit and crop share contracts a 15 percent credit.
 There would be no special enhanced rate for renting farmland to veterans and no credit for those engaging custom contract farmers.
 Even so, funding levels would be restored to those that existed from 2013 to 2017.
 This article provides a summary of the prior law, which expired January 1, 2018.